 For cases of esophageal cancer, Jefferson is joined by oncologists and radiation therapists of the Sidney Kimmel Cancer Center–Jefferson Health.

 - Tobacco smokers

 - Family history of esophageal or gastric cancer

 Jefferson Health is a leader in advanced endoscopic and surgical therapies for Barrett's esophagus.
 Our physicians pioneered radiofrequency ablation as a treatment of Barrett's esophagus in 2006.
 This treatment can completely reverse the damage to the esophagus tissue in 80 to 90 percent of cases, returning it to normal.
 On average, radiofrequency ablation requires four 30-minute outpatient procedures at intervals of two to three months.
 Side effects are minimal and you can return to work within days of each procedure.

 Jefferson is the regional leader in radiofrequency ablation for Barrett's Esophagus, with more than 1,300 procedures performed by our physicians.

 Advanced Testing and Monitoring

 Esophageal 24-hour pH monitoring is the gold standard of gastroesophageal reflux assessment for both medical and surgical management.
-We employ advanced pH monitoring technology, which includes the acid-sensing disposable BRAVO™ capsule.
+Jefferson Health uses advanced pH monitoring technology, which includes the acid-sensing disposable BRAVO™ capsule.
 The capsule is endoscopically placed in the esophagus and transmits data to a pager-sized computer worn on the patient's belt.
 It offers comfort, convenience and improved accuracy over the catheter-based pH monitor inserted through the nose.

 Esophageal impedance, which measures nonacid reflux, is available for patients who have normal results from the 24-hour pH probe; it assesses whether gas or liquids reflux into the esophagus.